sandimas/SmoQyDEAC.jl/docs/src/index.md

 ```julia
 ] dev https://github.com/sandimas/SmoQyDEAC.jl
 ```
-This command clones the [`SmoQyDEAC.jl`](https://github.com/sandimas/SmoQyDEAC.jl) repository to the hidden direcotry `.julia/dev` that exists in the same directory where Julia is installed.
+This command clones the [`SmoQyDEAC.jl`](https://github.com/sandimas/SmoQyDEAC.jl) repository to the hidden directory `.julia/dev` that exists in the same directory where Julia is installed.

 # Running SmoQyDEAC